Menino Fellowship with the National League of Cities

 - Students may be eligible to earn 1 RIL BU Hub credit for their directed study!
 Learn more here.

-- The directed study will have a clear focus on urban populations and an issue or topic that relates to at least one of the following: Urban Governance, City Politics, Education, Health Disparities, Family Economic Success, Violence Prevention, Youth Civic Engagement, Early Childhood, Juvenile Justice, City/State/Federal Relations, or a topic of your own choosing that relates to creating more prosperous, inclusive cities.
+- The directed study should have a clear focus on urban populations and an issue or topic that relates to at least one of the following: Urban Governance, City Politics, Education, Health Disparities, Family Economic Success, Violence Prevention, Youth Civic Engagement, Early Childhood, Juvenile Justice, City/State/Federal Relations, or a topic of your own choosing that relates to creating more prosperous, inclusive cities.

 - Notes regarding credits: